-There's not much to a 3D printer enclosure.
-Although ours look fancy, functionally they're not much different than putting a cardboard box over the printers since both designs are passively heated by the beds.
-How complicated can they be?
-This article will explain a little about how they work, and how to manage the temperatures to get quality prints while protecting your lungs.
+A lot of 3D printer enthusiasts start out putting a cardboard box over the printer, but there’s a lot more to it than that!
+This article will explain a how enclosures work, and how to manage the temperatures to get quality prints while protecting your lungs.

 We generally get two types of customers: